Thomas-Marchand/master-calendar-viewer/README.md

 This is a completely static web application hosted for free on GitHub Pages.
 It has no backend server of its own.
 It fetches the pre-processed calendar data from the public Gist and displays it in a user-friendly interface.
 *   **Technology:** HTML, CSS, Vanilla JavaScript.

-## 🚀 Setup and Installation

-No setup required!
-Just visit the page [here](https://thomas-marchand.github.io/master-calendar-viewer) to view the calendar.

 ## 📝 Feedback and Cooperation